Hallstatt

 Bergisel Ski Jump

-Zaha Hadid-designed Olympic ski jump with viewing platform (€11).
-The tower restaurant rotates 360° – book ahead for sunset.
+This Zaha Hadid-designed Olympic ski jump includes a viewing platform (€11).
+Notably, the tower restaurant rotates 360° – so book ahead for sunset.

 Food Worth Seeking Out